 The Linda Lyons Memorial Scholarship

-The Linda Lyons Memorial Scholarship Fund was established by the Mental Health Association in memory of Linda Lyons, a former MHA board member, mental health professional, and mental health advocate.
+The Linda Lyons Memorial Scholarship Fund was established by the Mental Health America in memory of Linda Lyons, a former MHA board member, mental health professional, and mental health advocate.
 This scholarship is awarded to eligible students pursuing a career in mental health.

 Applications are administered and awarded each year by the Mental Health America of Greater Tarrant County and a scholarship committee represented by local colleges and universities.